1800 812 681

 Continued exemptions for BEVs and FCEVs

-It's important to note that the FBT exemption for Battery Electric Vehicles (BEVs) and Hydrogen Fuel Cell Electric Vehicles (FCEVs) will remain in place beyond 1 April 2025.
+It's important to note that the FBT exemption for private use of Battery Electric Vehicles (BEVs) and Hydrogen Fuel Cell Electric Vehicles (FCEVs) will remain in place beyond 1 April 2025.

 Fleet managers should consider focusing on these vehicles to benefit from ongoing tax exemptions.